Best Schools for Physics Majors: List of Top Schools

 Physics tends to be identified as a graduate field, but there are also opportunities for undergraduate students looking to major in physics.
 Discover the best schools for pursuing a major in this field.
 Take a look at the schools' rankings, degree offerings and potential areas of study within these physics programs so that you can compare similarities.

-Learn about schools with high-ranking programs that offer Bachelor of Science degree programs in physics.
+Learn about schools with high-ranking programs that offer Bachelor of Science degree in the field of physics.
 One school has consistently been at the top of the rankings for physics, overall.
 The other institution boasts a top graduate physics program.
 Award-winning faculty and a research-intensive curriculum are some other highlights of these programs.
 For more specifics, read on.

 The MIT Department of Physics offers prospective physics majors a Bachelor of Science in Physics program, which prepares students for graduate study or careers in fields like astrophysics, management, law, and medicine.
-In the past 20 years, the MIT program has seen four Nobel Prize winners; seven faculty members possess an Oersted Medal, the most prominent award of the American Association of Physics Teachers.
+Since 1998, the MIT program has seen four alumni win the Nobel Prize; seven faculty members possess an Oersted Medal, the most prominent award of the American Association of Physics Teachers.

 |Harvard University||Ranked #2 for graduate physics in 2014 by U.S. News and World Report||Cambridge, MA|